marinasundstrom/marinasundstrom/README.md

 ## ⭐ Showcase
 Here are some projects of mine that I would like to show:

 * [eShop](https://github.com/marinasundstrom/eShop) (2022-) - E-commerce site/system.
-Based on the YourBrand project.
+Based on the YourBrand and "Todo app" projects.
+* [Todo app](https://github.com/marinasundstrom/todo-app) (2022) - Reference project for Clean Architecture with focus on Use Cases.
 * [YourBrand](https://github.com/marinasundstrom/YourBrand) (2021 - 2022) - System originally for running a consultancy firm.
 Incorporates projects below:
   * [Product Catalog](https://github.com/marinasundstrom/product-catalog) (2021) - A product catalog and configurator.
   * [Time Report](https://github.com/marinasundstrom/TimeReport) (2021) - Project management app with time reporting functionality.